How to handle disputes with customers in the UK

 Use mediation services

 When direct negotiation fails, consider mediation.
 Organisations like ACAS offer free and impartial mediation services.
 This step can save time and money compared to going to court.
+Mediation provides a platform for both parties to express their views and work towards a mutually acceptable solution with the help of a neutral third party.
+The mediator facilitates communication, helping to clarify misunderstandings and explore potential solutions.

 Consider legal action as a last resort